 Success Predetermined By Your Name?
-Study Finds Your Last Initial Can Hurt Your Chances Of Success
+Study Finds Your Last Initial Can Hurt Your Chances

 BOULDER, Colo. — Could your last name play a role in the success of your academic and professional careers?
 A new study finds that people whose last initial is among the beginning letters of the alphabet are more likely to see greater success, especially in school.